Jayant74/Smoke-Segmentation/README.md

 ![Cr_channel](https://github.com/Jayant74/Smoke-Segmentation/assets/129622540/12a214ae-331b-48fe-92a5-6ace03c1ea79)
 Figure 3.
-The threshold to produce this particular result finding the FDR values greater than mean/3.
+The algorithm segements everything that it considers NOT to be smoke.
+The threshold to produce this particular result, was: finding all FDR values greater than mean/3.
 This was done empirically.